FAQs

 How many students attend DCI?

-Approximately 1650 students are enrolled at DCI in grades 6 through 12.
-Each grade is between 200-270 students.
-Future incoming classes of 6th graders are expected to be 270-280 students.
+Approximately 1,650 students are currently enrolled at DCI in Grades 6–12.
+Future incoming 6th grade classes are projected to include 270–280 students.

 Does DCI have sibling preference?